-Environmental Manage ement e - WILLI- Findings operations management (with a focus on human resources education and training programmes) are fundamental to achieving the SDGs in manufacturing supply chains.
+Sä operations management (with a focus on human resources education and training programmes) are fundamental to achieving the SDGs in manufacturing supply chains.
 Most of the environmental factors are identified as causes of sustainable HRM.
 While most of the economic and social factors are identified as consequences of sustainable HRM.
-The adoption of sustainable practices depends on the willingness of the actors involved in the owner/operator relationship.
+The adoption of sustainable practices depends on the willingness of the actors involved in the owner/ operator relationship.
 Particular attention should be paid to the human capital dimension, in addition to the operational and technical dimension.
 In their online CSR communications, Turkish banks provide information on training, compensation and benefits and, to a lesser extent, employee morale.
 The main barriers are 'the growth and dynamism of the industry' and 'the lack of training programmes'.
-Successful business models are based on attention to human resources for health in combination with other factors such as co-creation of patient needs or innovation in medical Objective sustainability in the Indian home appliance sector from a TBL (social, economic and environmental) approach.
-Identify, weigh and determine the factors that influence HR sustainability in organisations to determine the cause and effect relationship in the three dimensions of sustainability.
-To theorise the causal relationship between the type of ownership in the hotel industry and the implementation of sustainability initiatives.
-Analyse the extent to which banks report online on their corporate social responsibility (CSR) practices, including the human resources subdimension.
-Exploring the barriers to sustainable HRM, with a focus on the oil and gas sector.
-Develops research on business model innovation for more equitable healthcare that contributes to poverty alleviation.
-Article category CS (Fuzzy AHP- DEMATEL: 5 Indian household appliances firms) CS (Fuzzy AHP- DEMATEL: 10 SME experts from Iran interviewed) T (Conceptual analysis) E (nonparametric Kruskal- Wallis test: websites of each of the 25 turkish banks) E (Fuzzy TISM and DEMATEL: 15 barriers to TM) CS (multiple case study methodology: six Indian health care organisational cases) Journal Journal Of Cleaner Production International Journal of Hospitality Management International Journal of Bank Marketing Journal of Cleaner Production Organisation and Environment Background Sustainability and sustainable development 1 Legitimacy theory and Stakeholder theory Talent management and sustainable human resource management Business models innovation Reference Tooranloo et al. (2017) Melissen et al. (2016) Kiliç (2016) Gardas et al. (2019) Angeli and Jaiswal (2016) ≿ 6,17 4,57 4,43 7,75 4,43 2 37 32 31 31 31
+Successful business models are based on attention to human resources for health in combination with other factors such as co-creation of patient needs or innovation in medical Findings e E S S 99 Tr. hotel ir Illty she Th r a focus or.
+NS .
+Objective To theorise the causal relationship between the of ownership in the hotel industry and the implementation of sustainability initiatives. Ϋ́ û Develops research on business an model innovation for more cauitable healthcare that contributes to poverty alleviation.
+Article category CS (Fuzzy AHP- DEMATEL: 5 Indian household appliances firms) CS (Fuzzy AHP- DEMATEL: 10 SME experts from Iran interviewed) T (Conceptual analysis) E (nonparametric Kruskal- Wallis test: websites of each of the 25 turkish banks) E (Fuzzy TISM and DEMATEL: 15 barriers to TM) CS (multiple case study methodology: six Indian health care organisational cases) Journal Journal Of Cleaner Production International Journal of Hospitality Management International Journal of Bank Marketing Journal of Cleaner Production Organisation and Environment Backeround Sustainability and sustainable development 1 Legitimacy theory and Stakeholder theory Talent management and sustainable human resource management Business models innovation Reference Tooranloo et al. (2017) Melissen et al. (2016) Kiliç (2016) Gardas et al. (2019) Angeli and Jaiswal (2016) Σ, 6,17 4,57 4,43 7,75 4,43 2 37 32 31 31 31 ntemational Journ of Contemporary Hospitality Management Green human resources International Journal management of Contemporary Hospitality Management management Khan Green human resources management management Naza and Khan Green human resources (2022) management